-Prevent stress when a staff member quits.
 We’re in a high-turnover environment now, with people switching jobs and even transitioning to new careers.
-While it’s a little scary to think about, your in-house credentialing expert, or another admin expert, could leave.
+While it’s a little scary to think about, your in-house credentialing expert, or another essential admin, could leave.

 If that person’s work is all on paper, or in an Excel spreadsheet, it’s going to be very difficult for you or someone else to pick up where they left off.
 Yikes.

-What to Look for in a Tech Solution?
+What to Look for in a Compliance Tech Solution?

-The biggest thing to look for is an all-in-one platform.
+The biggest thing to look for is a unified platform.
 No one wants to be jumping between 15 different technologies to do the job.
 That ends up taking almost as much time as doing it all manually.
-Healthcare groups already have their EMR program, their billing program, and it’s annoying to think of adding on more systems on top of that.
-So look for the most comprehensive platform you can find to reduce friction and stress.
+So, look for the most comprehensive platform you can find to reduce friction and stress.

-It’s also good to have a tech solution that comes with excellent customer support.
+It’s also good to have a tech solution that comes with healthcare experts and excellent customer support.
 Sometimes (ok, a lot of the time!) it helps to have a consultant for tough questions, especially when talking about compliance or credentialing.